-- we are one of the only three schools in Alberta (currently) that are approved by the Massage Therapy Association of Alberta as a Recognized Massage Therapy Diploma Program, having met and exceeded the requirements of the Inter-Jurisdictional Entry-to-Practice Competency Profile for Massage Therapists, as outlined by the MTAA.
+- we are one of the only three massage therapy schools in Alberta (currently) devoted exclusively to massage therapy education, that are approved by the Massage Therapy Association of Alberta as a Recognized Massage Therapy Diploma Program, having met and exceeded the requirements of the Inter-Jurisdictional Entry-to-Practice Competency Profile for Massage Therapists, as outlined by the MTAA.

 - we offer the lowest cost massage therapy program in Alberta.